Note: HEN members have access to free advice on pathways to courses and careers. Join now

 OTEN is the NSW version of distance ed and offers HSC.
 They do accept students from interstate as long as they have a year 10 certificate and are at least 15 years old.
 As Victorian schools don’t have a year 10 certificate, if you’ve left school at that level ask if your year 10 school is sufficient.
 See their website for eligibility criteria.

 TAFE Digital is part of TAFE NSW.
 TAFE Digitial is the largest online provider of education in Australia.
 TAFE Digital combines previous TAFE NSW online platforms (such as OTEN, TAFEnow and TAFE online) and currently offers over 250 courses.
+They offer HSC online if you have a year 10 certificate or a Certificate II.

 Open Access College based in Adelaide accepts South Australian Education Department approved home educated students for the SACE including VET.
 See their website for details or ask your homeschooling moderator.